An aging space captain with a plummeting reputation embarks on one last mission to prove that you’re never too old to do great things.

-It was then that the four-armed beast known Xanthok joined the conversation.
-His mechanic translator that wrapped around his jaw reverberated his words to us as they unfurled in a chilling monotone, robotic voice that seemed it could come from Satan himself….if Satan was a robot…or something.
+It was then that the four-armed beast known as Xanthok joined the conversation.
+The mechanical translator wrapped around his jaw reverberated his words to us as they unfurled in a chilling monotone, robotic voice that seemed it could come from Satan himself….if Satan was a robot…or something.

 “Dost thou speak?
 Thou who hast convinced those of this universe that it was he who subdued the almighty Xanthok?”